Pseudospectra of Quasinormal Modes and Holography: Pseudospectra of holographic quasinormal modes

 It is convenient and informative to present the pseudospectra as a contour plot in which the contour lines correspond to different values of $\epsilon$.
 In the case of a normal operator these contour lines are concentric circles around the eigenvalues.
 In particular for sufficiently small $\epsilon$ the radius of the circle is also given by $\epsilon$.
 This situation can be referred to as spectral stability.
 For non-normal operators however the contour lines are not necessarily circles.
 They can be much larger than circles of radius $\epsilon$ or even open lines in the complex $\omega$ plane.
 This indicates small perturbations can displace the eigenvalues of the operator by large amounts.

 Let us have a look now to the pseudospectrum in our case.
 It is shown in figure \ref{fig:LargePseudoGFq0}.
 As one can see the contour lines are open.
 The colors indicate the $\epsilon$ values.
 Even tiny perturbations can completely destabilize the spectrum of quasinormal modes!
 It is important to note that this figure has been obtained with a discretization of the differential operator $\mathcal{L}$ using pseudospectral methods at a grid size of $N=120$ points for $\rho\in[0,1]$.
 It turns out that the spectral instability gets stronger as the gridsize is increased.
 In fact one can argue that the resolvent does not converge to a finite value for $N \rightarrow \infty$ \cite{Boyanov:2023qqf}.
-The reason is that the energy norm can not effectively exclude the modes which are outgoing from the horizon.
+The reason is that the energy norm cannot effectively exclude the modes which are outgoing from the horizon.
 These behave like $a\propto \rho^{i\omega/2}$ near the horizon.
 The energy norm however only demands integrability on the horizon.
-In fact all functions which behave like the outgoing modes with $\Im(\omega)<0$ have an integrable energy eq. \ref{eq:energynorm}.
-Therefore in the continuum limit all points with $\Im(\omega)<0$ do belong to the spectrum of the operator $\mathcal{L}$ acting on functions with finite energy \cite{Warnick:2013hba}.
+In fact all functions which behave like the outgoing modes with $\Im(\omega)<0$ have an integrable energy \eqref{eq:energynorm}.
+Furthermore, the domain on which the operator $\mathcal{L}$ is defined contains the outgoing modes with $\Im(\omega)<-1$.
+Therefore, in the continuum limit all points with $\Im(\omega)<-1$ belong to the spectrum of the operator $\mathcal{L}$.
+For an in-depth mathematical discussion see \cite{Warnick:2013hba,Warnick:2024usx}.
+We note that hydrodynamic modes for small enough momentum $k$ obey $\Im(\omega)\geq-1$ and thus they lie in the convergent region of the pseudospectrum in the energy norm \cite{Cownden:2023dam,Boyanov:2023qqf}.